pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.6.11 =

+Added: On "Configure catalysis report" page, added options to hide story-count labels on bar graphs and histograms as well as on contingency tables
+Added: On "Review graphs" page, story-count labels are now hidden by default (but there is a new checkbox to show them)
+Changed: Stopped capitalizing graph titles (if you like them, check the blog for how to get them back)
+Changed: Bolded axis name labels
+Changed: Changed "Count" on bar graphs to "Number of stories"
+Changed: In histogram and scatterplot sets, moved set answer names (e.g., Feel: happy) to above graphs
+Changed: Added fine gray lines around sub-graphs
+Changed: Increased sizes of all fonts on all graphs
+Changed: On "Configure catalysis report" page, changed "tables" label to "contingency tables"
+Changed: Increased default graph width to 900 pixels (because most laptops have better screen resolutions than they did 10 years ago)
+Fixed: Bug with shrunken fonts in exported PNG graphs
+Fixed: Bug where some graphs erroneously showed useless (and wrong) "n: 0" statistics message

 = 1.6.10 =